UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 ## Design Decisions

-We will follow a straight forward design language.
+We will follow a straight forward design approach.
 Its good, if you go through the current code by either forking or cloning the repository.
-We strongly suggest to stick with the current design guidelines.
-We will be updating this guide with more detailed guidelines & boilerplate code if possible.
+We strongly suggest you to stick with the current design guidelines.
+We will be updating this guide with more detailed guidelines & boilerplate code, if possible.

 ## How Can I Contribute?

 ### Reporting Bugs

 This section guides you through submitting a bug report for SkillUP.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community members in understanding your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 Fill out [the required template](#bug-issue-template), the information it asks for helps us resolve issues faster.

-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+> **Note:** If you find a **Closed** issue that seems similar to the one you're experiencing, you should open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report

-* Make sure it is actually a bug before you create a issue
+* Make sure it is actually a bug before you create an issue
-* Note down the trail, on how the bug occurred.
+* Note down the trail, on how the bug was found.
 * Do a small search and check if this issue has already been reported.

 #### How Do I Submit A (Good) Bug Report?